spapierz/Cineflix/README.md

 While exploring The Movie DB API, I noticed that it provides valuable information such as movie popularity and votes.
 However, I did not come across any data related to movie ratings.
 As a result, the app currently does not include movie ratings in its displayed content.

+The API key should live in AWS secrets or a relating secure storage for keys, but lives in the code as a small project playground to be shared and tested.

 ## Installation

 To install the app and its dependencies, run the following command in your project directory: